 The Sub-Fund may invest up to 100% of its Net Asset Value in urban investment bonds.
 In view of limitations on directly raising funds, local governments in Mainland China have set up numerous entities known as "Local Government Financing Vehicles" (LGFVs) to borrow and fund local development, public welfare investment and infrastructure projects.
 Urban investment bonds are issued by LGFVs.
 Local governments may be seen to be closely connected to urban investment bonds, as they are shareholders of the LGFVs issuing such bonds.
 However, urban investment bonds are typically not guaranteed by the relevant local governments or the central government of Mainland China.
 As such, local governments or the central government of Mainland China are not obliged to support any LGFVs in default.
 The LGFVs' ability to repay debts depends on various factors, including the nature of the business of such LGFVs, the financial strength of such LGFVs and the extent to which the relevant local governments are prepared to support such LGFVs.
-Slower revenue growth at some local governments may constrain their capacity to provide support, while regulatory constraints may also limit local governments' ability to inject land reserves into LGFVs.
+Slower revenue growth at some local governments' ability to inject land reserves into LGFVs.
 Further, local governments have taken on debt in various other forms, and recent analyses show that increased financing activities have posed a risk to local government finances.
-If a LGFV encounters financial difficulties, without the local government's support, there is a risk of possible defaults on payment of principal or interest of the urban investment bonds by the LGFV.
-This could result in substantial losses in the Sub-Fund's investments in debts issued by such LGFV, and as a result, the Sub-Fund's Net Asset Value could be adversely affected.
+If a LGFV encounters financial difficulties, without the local government's support, there is a risk of possible defaults on payment of principal or interest of the urban investment bonds by the LGFV, and as a result, the Sub-Fund's Net Asset Value could be adversely affected.